Skip to main content

 To edit a name or description of your shared dataflow:

-1. Go to Shared Dataflow from your account's main menu.
+1. Go to Shared Dataflow from your organization's main menu.

-2. Select the three dots (...) icon next to the needed shared dataflow and select Edit from the drop-down menu.
+2. Select the three dots (...) icon next to the needed shared dataflow, then select Edit.

 3. Make necessary changes and select Save.